Explore This Research Lab

 - The use of neuroimaging measures in clinical trials - As novel treatments for psychiatric illness emerge, a potential area of high impact for neuroimaging research is its contribution to the design of clinical trials and use as a biomarker endpoint.
 Recent work has especially focused on the neural bases of the placebo effect with direct practical applications to trial design

 - Understanding the neural bases of complementary medical approaches - These commonly used approaches include meditation and acupuncture.
-In a recent study employing sensitive methods to examine cortical architecture, long-term meditators were shown to have increased cortical thickness in brain areas important to attention and introception.
+In a recent study employing sensitive methods to examine cortical architecture, long-term meditators were shown to have increased cortical thickness in brain areas important to attention and interoception.

 One of the most promising translational opportunities arises from the use of neuroimaging to guide and evaluate neurotherapeutics.
 Device and surgical treatments are becoming a more common option for severe, intractable psychiatric illness.
 These interventions include transcranial magnetic stimulation (TMS), cortical stimulation (CS), and deep brain stimulation (DBS).

 Neuroimaging, in addition to providing targets for these interventions, also provides methods for presurgical planning and post-operative evaluation.
-The Division of Neurotherapeutics was established in 2003 to foster research on neurotheraputic treatment of psychiatric illness.
+The Division of Neurotherapeutics was established in 2003 to foster research on neurotherapeutic treatment of psychiatric illness.

-A signature project of Dr. Buckner’s tenure as director, the Harvard/Mass General Brain Genomoics Superstruct Project (GSP) was established in 2008 and holds one of the largest collections of uniformly acquired MRI, genomic and neurocognitive data in the world.
+A signature project of Dr. Buckner’s tenure as director, the Harvard/Mass General Brain Genomics Superstruct Project (GSP) was established in 2008 and holds one of the largest collections of uniformly acquired MRI, genomic and neurocognitive data in the world.
 Co-directed by Dr. Randy Buckner, Dr. Jordan Smoller and Dr. Joshua Roffman, GSP now includes data from >4,000 individuals in the Boston area.
 GSP has supported transformative advances in functional connectivity, generated novel statistical approaches to estimating heritability of MRI phenotypes, and linked polygenic variation to neural circuitry underlying negative valence traits.
 GSP also contributes data to large-scale imaging genetics consortia that investigate the genomic architecture of brain anatomy.

 Pioneering Neuroscience Research